 Figure 1 The results of light microscopy.
 A and B: The glomerulus shows epithelial hypercellularity at the tubular pole, where a confluence of the tubular cells at the tubular outlet is observed (arrows).
-No collapse of the glomerular tufts associated with human immunodeficiency virus-associated nephropathy (HIVAN) is seen [A: Periodic acid-Schiff stain: Original magnification × 400; B: Periodic acid-methenamine-silver-HE stain: Original magnification × 400]; C: Diffuse tubular atrophy and interstitial fibrosis are seen.
+No collapse of the glomerular tufts associated with human immunodeficiency virus-associated nephropathy (HIVAN) is seen (A: Periodic acid-Schiff stain: Original magnification × 400; B: Periodic acid-methenamine-silver-HE stain: Original magnification × 400); C: Diffuse tubular atrophy and interstitial fibrosis are seen.
 However, infiltration of the inflammatory cells is sparse and microcystic tubular dilatation associated with HIVAN is absent (Masson’s trichrome stain: Original magnification × 100).